Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

 If you're using web, no further configuration is required.
 Set the `uri` to the URL to download, including the scheme (http or https).
 Note that the web backend has built-in retries in the event of a timeout or a `429 TOO MANY REQUESTS` response.
 By default, the extractor will wait 30 seconds between retries, or if a `Retry-After` header is specified, it will wait for the number of seconds specified there.

 The extractor will continue retrying until the content downloads, a fatal error occurs, or the Lambda timeout occurs.
 Please note that if the Lambda timeout is increased, so too will the maximum amount of retries.

+By default, the web extractor respects robots.txt.
+However, if you are confident that an exception is permitted, you may pass in `ignore_robots_txt: true`.
+This option must be exercised with caution, and must never be set for all requests.

 # Response structure